If you don’t know how to use a Cricut to cut vinyl decals, you’re in the right place!

 I’ve also discovered a great source for getting free vinyl samples which I’ve added at the end of the article.

-Cutting paper is one of the many uses of a Cricut machine but we’ve all seen absolutely gorgeous projects using vinyl and wonder: how can I do this?
+It’s pretty easy to cut paper with a Cricut machine, but we’ve all all seen absolutely gorgeous projects using vinyl and wonder: how can I do this?

 Is there a special type of vinyl?
-How do you apply it?
+How do you apply the vinyl decal?

-This tutorial will teach you how to create your own vinyl decals, stickers, wall graphics and window decals.
+This tutorial will teach you how to create your own vinyl decals, Cricut stickers, wall graphics and window decals.

 Vinyl can be applied to any smooth surface (ceramic, a wall, glass) with just transfer paper.
 For rough surfaces, you’ll need stronger adhesive-backed vinyl.
 Don’t worry, I’ll cover the differences below as well as when to use a cutting mat and when you’ll want to avoid it.

-For this tutorial, we’ll assume you’re using a Cricut Explore Air 2 and Design Space, but other machines and software will follow the same principles so this will work for Cricut Joy and Cricut Maker as well.
+For this tutorial, we’ll assume you’re using a Cricut Explore Air 2 and Cricut Design Space, but other Cricut machines follow the same principles so this will work for Cricut Joy and Cricut Maker as well.

 Let’s get started!

 Supplies you’ll need to get started

-- A Cricut (or similar Silhouette) machine.
+- A Cricut machine.
 I use the Cricut Explore Air 2 (this is the current best deal).

 - Vinyl (Oracal 631 (matte/removable vinyl), Oracal 651 (glossy/semi-permanent), or Cricut Vinyl)